coq/coq/doc/sphinx/language/cic.rst

 non-computational one, it just corresponds to proving a logical property of a computational object.

-In the same spirit, elimination on :math:`P` of type :math:`I→Type` cannot be allowed because it trivially implies the elimination on :math:`P` of type :math:`I→ Set` by cumulativity.
+In the same spirit, elimination on :math:`P` of type :math:`I→\Type` cannot be allowed because it trivially implies the elimination on :math:`P` of type :math:`I→ \Set` by cumulativity.
 It also implies that there are two proofs of the same property which are provably different, contradicting the proof- irrelevance property which is sometimes a useful axiom: